I’m a Postdoctoral Research Fellow studying technology ethics at Texas A&M.

 My Philosophical Journey

 I received my Bachelor of Arts degree from the University of San Diego in 2012 with majors in philosophy and psychology.
-I am deeply interested in issues at the intersection of cognitive science and philosophy of mind.
+I have always been deeply interested in issues at the intersection of cognitive science and philosophy of mind.
 While an undergraduate, I worked at a UC San Diego’s Schizophrenia Research Lab where I gained firsthand experience running neuropsychological tests with patients with severe and persistent mental illness.
 We know that schizophrenia is a brain-based disorder, but our understanding of the mind and its relation to the brain is still in its infancy: Why does this particular brain have these types of hallucinations?
 Why does the brain produce experiences in the first place?
 I completed a Master of Arts in philosophy at Northern Illinois University in 2015, where I continued to study the philosophy of science and the prospects of a physicalist solution to the mind-body problem.

 Philosophy Outreach